Save on Energy!

 - Keep your oven door closed!
 Every time you open the oven door, the oven temperature can drop 25 degrees.
 Use the oven light or a timer to avoid wasting energy.

-- Wash clothes in the coolest water possible - 80% of the cost to run your washer is used for heating the water.
+- Wash clothes in the coolest water possible - 80 percent of the cost to run your washer is used for heating the water.

 - Install dimmers and motion sensors wherever possible.